Table of Contents

 The chaos caused by terrorism has caused the free world to divert its attention away from the communist menace, delaying the main conflict between good and evil as it plays out in our world.

-A contemporary German musician said, “This is the greatest artwork in the entire universe.”
+A contemporary German composer once said, “That is the greatest work of art that exists for the whole cosmos.”
 He spoke not of Beethoven’s Ninth Symphony, but of the September 11 terrorist attacks.

 After 9/11, radical Western leftist intellectuals cheered the attacks and defended the perpetrators.
 One American writer praised the terrorists for destroying the “Tower of Babel” (that is, the World Trade Center) as a symbol of U.S. wrongdoing.
-An Italian playwright and Nobel laureate in literature said: “The economies in which [Wall Street] speculators roll killed tens of millions of people every year with poverty.
-What is a big deal if 20,000 people die in New York?”
+Days after the attacks, an Italian playwright and Nobel laureate in literature said, “The great speculators wallow in an economy that every year kills tens of millions of people with poverty—so what is 20,000 dead in New York?”
 A professor at the University of Colorado–Boulder campus characterized those working in the World Trade Center as “little Eichmanns,” referring to one of the architects of the Nazi Holocaust.

-The leftists held “peace vigils” and teach-ins around the country.
-While the United States’ operations against terrorists in Afghanistan were in full swing, Chomsky took a two-week trip to the Indian subcontinent, spreading rumors to millions of Muslims and Hindus.
-He accused the United States of planning to kill three or four million Afghans by hunger.
+Leftists held peace vigils and teach-ins around the country.
+While the United States’ operations against terrorists in Afghanistan were in full swing, the professor took a two-week trip to the Indian subcontinent, spreading rumors to millions of Muslims and Hindus.
+He accused the United States of planning to kill three million or four million Afghans by hunger.

 The anti-war movement, initiated by the radical Left, targeted the United States in order to hamper its efforts in the War on Terror.